Shock and terror: Islamic State boasts mass executions in Iraq [GRAPHIC]

 If the IS militants succeed in taking over Iraq from the Maliki government, the land of Babylon will be controlled by men who rule through terror, mayhem and murder, who hate the Zionist state of Israel with every fiber of their being.

 The judgments of Jeremiah's prophecy leading to complete desolation of the land of the Chaldeans are brought upon Babylon as a vengeance for the sake of Israel.

-"The noise of battle is in the land, and great destruction...
-How Babylon has become an object of horror among the nations!
-I set a snare for you and you were also caught, O Babylon, while you yourself were not aware; you have been found and also seized because you have engaged in conflict with the LORD.
-(He) has opened up his armory and has brought forth the weapons of his indignation.
-For it is a work of the Lord GOD of Hosts in the land of the Chaldeans.
+"The noise of battle is in the land, and great destruction.
+How the hammer of the whole earth has been cut off and broken!
+How Babylon has become an object of horror among the nations!...
+The LORD has opened his armory and has brought forth the weapons of his indignation, for it is a work of the Lord GOD of hosts in the land of the Chaldeans...

 "Pile her up like heaps and utterly destroy her.
 Let nothing be left to her.
 Put all her young bulls to the sword, let them go down to the slaughter!
 Woe be upon them, for their day has come, the time of their punishment," (Jer 50:22-27).